canjs/canjs/index.md

 ## can.route

-[can.route](http://javascriptmvc.com/docs.html#!can.route) is the core of JavaScriptMVC's routing functionality.
-It is a [can.Observe](http://javascriptmvc.com/docs.html#!can.Observe) that updates `window.location.hash` when it's properties change and updates its properties when `window.location.hash` changes.
+[can.route](http://donejs.com/docs.html#!can.route) is the core of donejs's routing functionality.
+It is a [can.Observe](http://donejs.com/docs.html#!can.Observe) that updates `window.location.hash` when it's properties change and updates its properties when `window.location.hash` changes.
 It allows very sophisticated routing behavior ... too